Kevin Houser: Baltimore Ravens

 On December 29, 2010, Houser was signed by the Baltimore Ravens to immediately replace Morgan Cox, who was placed on injured reserve after their game against the Cleveland Browns on December 26.
 Houser would take over as the long snapper for the Ravens to take them through their 2010 season.

 Personal life

 Houser is married to Kristen Houser and they have two children, daughter Julia, and son Michael.
 Houser and his wife, cofounded the Life's a Snap charity foundation that provides financial assistance and services to establish and maintain programs which benefit children with serious or life-threatening illnesses.
-According to an June 11, 2013 Washington Post report, Houser is being sued by his former teammate Drew Brees for advising him to invest $160,000 in tax credits that turned out to be bogus.
+According to a June 11, 2013 Washington Post report, Houser is being sued by his former teammate Drew Brees for advising him to invest $160,000 in tax credits that turned out to be bogus.
 The suit is filed in federal court claims the former long snapper, a licensed securities broker, mishandled Brees' money and failed to disclose his own financial interests in the investments he was promoting.
 Several other Saints players and coaches have also sued Houser.
 All extant lawsuits have since been settled out of court.